Financial Planning Standards Board Names 2023 Leadership from Australia, Brazil, Canada, Ireland, Japan, the Netherlands and Singapore

 “I’m pleased to welcome Andrea, Caroline and Brett to their respective roles on the board of directors of Financial Planning Standards Board Ltd.,” said FPSB Board chairperson Garry Muriwai.
 “As staunch advocates for the financial planning profession, the Board looks forward to tapping into their leadership and expertise to drive our global strategy to establish financial planning as a global profession with CFP marks its symbol of excellence and support the FPSB Network and growing global community of more than 203,000 CFP professionals.”

-Dabu and Millard will join six other volunteers on the FPSB Board of Directors from Australia, Brazil, Mexico, South Africa, the Netherlands and the United States.
+Dabu and Millard will join six other volunteers on the FPSB Board of Directors from Australia, Brazil, Mexico, and the Netherlands.
 More information about the FPSB Board of Directors can be found here.

 Additional elected FPSB leadership positions include: